Multi-Twisted Generalized Reed-Solomon Codes: Structure, Properties, and Constructions: Introduction

+In recent years, linear codes with some special properties have received renewed attentions due to their important role in new applications \cite{A1,A2,A3,A4,A5,A6,A7}.
+For example, self-orthogonal codes can be used to construct LCD code \cite{A3} or quantum error-correcting codes, which can protect quantum information in quantum computations and quantum communications\cite{A2,A4}.
+Euclidean self-dual codes and NMDS codes can be used to find diverse applications in cryptographic protocols (e.g. secret sharing schemes) and combinatorics\cite{A8,A9,A10,A11}.
+While, for many known linear codes, they are not necessarily self-orthogonal, self-dual, or NMDS, and so the corresponding characterization and construction are a very interesting problem\cite{A12,A13,A14,A15}.

-Inspired by the construction for twisted Gabidulin codes, in 2017, Beelen et al. \cite{A14} firstly introduced the twisted generalized Reed-Solomon (in short, TGRS) code, subsequently, many scholars studied the TGRS code, including the parity-check matrix \cite{A15}, weight distributions \cite{A16}, MDS properties \cite{A17}, NMDS properties \cite{A18}, self-dual properties \cite{A19}, self-orthogonal properties \cite{A20}and linear complementary dual (in short, LCD) properties \cite{A21}, hulls \cite{A22}, the error-correcting pair \cite{A23}, deep hole \cite{A24}, automorphism groups \cite{A25}, covering radii \cite{A26}, and so on.
-In 2025, Zhao et al.\cite{A27} generalized the definition of the TGRS code to be the arbitrary twisted generalized Reed-Solomon (in short, A-TGRS) code and obtained a sufficient and necessary condition for the A-TGRS code to be MDS by determining the explicit inverse of the Vandermonde matrix.
-Recently, Hu et al.\cite{A28} proposed the following more precise definition for the TGRS code than that given in \cite{A27}, i.e., where $\mathcal{L}\in\left\{0,1,\ldots,n-k-1\right\}, \mathcal{P}\in\left\{0,1,\ldots,k-1\right\},\boldsymbol{B}=(b_{i,j})\in\mathbb{F}_{q}^{k\times (n-k)}(0\leq i\leq k-1, 0\leq j\leq n-k-1), \boldsymbol{v}=\left(v_{1},\ldots,v_{n}\right)\in\left(\mathbb{F}_{q}^{*}\right)^{n}$ and
+In 2017, in order to construct non-GRS MDS codes, Beelen et al. \cite{A16} firstly introduced the twisted generalized Reed-Solomon (in short, TGRS) code, which is a generalization for GRS codes.
+Different from GRS codes, a TGRS code is not necessarily MDS, NMDS, self-orthogonal or self-dual.
+And so many scholars studied the TGRS code, including NMDS properties \cite{A17}, self-dual properties \cite{A18,A19,A20}, self-orthogonal properties \cite{A21,A22}, and so on \cite{A23,A24,A25,A26,A27,A28,A29}.
+In 2025, Zhao et al.\cite{A30} generalized the definition of the TGRS code to be the arbitrary twisted generalized Reed-Solomon (in short, A-TGRS) code.
+And then they constructed several classes of Hermitian Self-dual A-TGRS codes\cite{A31}.
+Recently, Hu et al.\cite{A32} proposed the following more precise definition for the TGRS code than that given in \cite{A30}, i.e., where $\mathcal{L}\in\left\{0,1,\ldots,n-k-1\right\}, \mathcal{P}\in\left\{0,1,\ldots,k-1\right\},\boldsymbol{B}=(b_{i,j})\in\mathbb{F}_{q}^{k\times (n-k)}(0\leq i\leq k-1, 0\leq j\leq n-k-1), \boldsymbol{v}=\left(v_{1},\ldots,v_{n}\right)\in\left(\mathbb{F}_{q}^{*}\right)^{n}$ and